-- + Bottle Warming Have procedures in place for warming bottles to protect children from burn injuries. - + Diapering Areas Keep diapering areas separate from children's play areas. - + Doors Equip doors to closets, hallways and other rooms with a lock.
+- + Bottle Warming Have procedures in place for warming bottles to protect children from burn injuries. - + Diapering Areas Keep diapering areas separate from children's play areas. - + Doors Equip doors to closets, hallways and other rooms with locks and door hinge protectors.

 - + Drapery and Blind Cords Keep drapery and blind cords out of reach of cribs and children, as they a pose strangulation and entanglement hazard. - + Furniture Any dresser, shelves or similar equipment should be appropriately anchored to the wall to prevent them from accidentally tipping over.
 Any lower drawers of dressers, file cabinets or similar furniture should be equipped with appropriate latches to keep children from being able to open them.
+Any items with glass and/or mirrors that is easily breakable should be removed or limited.